Skip to content

 ChatGPT

 Connect xmemory’s MCP server to ChatGPT and your chats get xmemory’s read and write tools with no custom code.
-This guide covers the custom connector in ChatGPT, plus the Codex CLI.
+ChatGPT registers a custom MCP server as a plugin; the route differs between chatgpt.com and the ChatGPT desktop app, so both are given below, followed by the Codex CLI.

 See the integration overview for comprehensive guides, API references, and integration examples.